noam1616/ETB/ReadMe.md

 ![CMLogo](payloads/cmlogo.png)

 # Moon Active Editor's Toolbox
+This is a short manual to our neat little Premiere Panel.

-Here's a quick scan of the options this panel offers:
+I believe taking half an hour and just playing with it would be the best source of knowledge, but in any case, here's a quick scan of the options this panel offers:
+> one thing to keep in mind is that unfortunately, **none of the actions performed by this panel are undoable** (thanks for nothing, Adobe!).

 ## The Coin Master logo
 ![RM_logo](payloads/RM_logo.png)